JCT On Demand Service

 “Software” means computer software that enables the Licensed Material to be made available through the Website.

 “Supplier” means Thomson Reuters (Professional) UK Limited (Company No. 1679046).
 Registered in England and Wales.
-Registered office: 2nd Floor, 1 Mark Square, London, EC2A 4EG.
+Registered office: Five Canada Square, Canary Wharf, London, EC2A 4EG.

 2. Grant of Licence and Access